Program

 • A minimum program GPA of 2.00 is required.

-• A minimum grade of "C" is required in BUSN 3386, 3388, and 3390.
+• A minimum grade of "C" is required in BUSN 3386, BUSN 3388, and BUSN 3390.

 • Courses used towards a previously received credential can be used to meet program requirements.
-However, additional courses will need to be taken to replace these credits.
+However, additional courses may need to be taken to replace these credits.
 See the Note 7 for details about replacement courses.

 • Students can also take this program with a co-operative education option.